HTC One X: One XC

-The HTC One XC is a Chinese variant of the One X, which bears similar specifications to the dual core LTE version.
+The HTC One XC is a Chinese variant of the One X that shares similar specifications with the dual-core LTE version.
 Its body strongly resembles the Evo 4G LTE, but has a golden band instead of the red kickstand and a golden rim around the rear camera lens.

 One XT

-The HTC One XT is another Chinese variant of the One X which is exclusive to China Mobile.
-It is identical to the international quad core version, but is designed to run on China Mobile's TD-SCDMA network instead of GSM.
+The HTC One XT is another Chinese variant of the One X, exclusive to China Mobile.
+It is identical to the international quad-core version, but is designed to run on China Mobile's TD-SCDMA network instead of GSM.

 One X+

 The HTC One X+ was unveiled on October 2, 2012.
 It is a refreshed version of the One X with a new red and grey or white casing, 64 GB of storage, a larger 2100 mAh battery, an updated Nvidia Tegra 3 clocked at 1.7 GHz, support for GLONASS and an improved front camera (1.6 megapixels, f/2.2).
 It runs on Android 4.1 Jelly Bean with an update to HTC Sense UI named "Sense 4+".
 The North American version has a Qualcomm MDM9215 modem for LTE usage.
-Currently the North American version is exclusive to AT&T in the US and Telus in Canada.
-It is only available in black and has white Beats logo on the back and white accents on its buttons instead of red.
-Although the One X+ on AT&T received the update to Android 4.2, the Telus version never officially received the update.
-It has been announced that HTC One X+ would not get further updates, although it did receive a patch for the Heartbleed security vulnerability.
+Currently, the North American version is exclusive to AT&T in the US and Telus in Canada.
+It is only available in black, with a white Beats logo on the back and white accents on its buttons instead of red.
+Although the One X+ on AT&T received the Android 4.2 update, the Telus version never officially received it.
+It has been announced that the HTC One X+ will not receive further updates, although it did receive a patch for the Heartbleed security vulnerability.
 The last Android version to run on is Android 4.2.2.